 Follow the Berlin Wall

 The Berlin Wall Memorial explains the infamous barrier's history with plaques, art, museums, and a rebuilt section complete with a viewing platform.
 At the memorial, you'll find excavations of buildings destroyed by the wall’s construction, giant murals, and a modern church built on the grounds of an older temple destroyed for the wall.
 Don't confuse it with the distant East Side Gallery near the Spree river, which has the wall's most famous murals.
-If you'd like to learn more about the Wall and the time of the Cold War, join a guided tour.
+If you'd like to learn more about the Wall and the time of the Cold War, we recommend joining a guided tour.

 Day 3